ome/devspace/README.md

 Ansible playbooks are available in https://github.com/openmicroscopy/infrastructure/tree/devspace/ansible

- * It is recomanded to use devspae playbook to install devspace on a Virtual Machine like OpenStack
+ * It is recommended to use devspace playbook to install devspace on a Virtual Machine like OpenStack

  * create new vm